Khloe Kardashian's Denim Line Is Discounted at Nordstrom Sale

 Nordstrom Anniversary Sale 2019: Khloe Kardashian's Denim Brand Is 33% Off

-Khloe Kardashian's denim brand, Good American, is on sale at the Nordstrom Anniversary Sale!

-Multiple pairs from the reality TV star's line are discounted 33% off, and we plan to stock up.
-Available in sizes from 00 to 24, Good American jeans come in an array of styles suited for any preference -- whether you're a basic skinny jeans girl, into roomier silhouettes or love an interesting hem detail.
+Multiple styles of Good American jeans are 33% off at the Nordstrom Anniversary Sale.
+The inclusive collection offers sizes from 00 to 24 and is brimming with a number of flattering styles from classic skinny jeans to cool straight-leg silhouettes.

-Jeans seem to be a hot ticket for the Nordstrom sale.
-One of Meghan Markle's favorite denim brands, Mother, is also offering a discount.
+Jeans seem to be a hit item at the Nordstrom sale.
+One of Meghan Markle's favorite denim brands, Mother, is also discounted and the pair is about to be sold out, so we suggest you act fast as the sale ends on Aug.
+4.

-In addition, there are lots of beauty deals to scoop up, including Charlotte Tilbury's bestselling Pillow Talk lip products.

-Shop Good American pairs on sale, below.
+Shop Khloe's Good American jeans on sale, below.

 Good American Good Curve Ankle Straight Leg Jeans,